AlexandraAncaGabor/go-green-resources-testing-project/readme.md

+# go-green-resources-testing-project

 This project is about testing the feature of a non guvernamental website which treats the environmental issues of Maramures county.

 The website for testing is this one: https://gogreenresources.ro/